Valvular heart disease (including rheumatic heart disease),

 A 10% rating requires: Workload of 7.1-10.0 METs results in heart failure symptoms; or continuous medication required for control.
 A 100% rating requires: Workload of 3.0 METs or less results in heart failure symptoms.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Valvular heart disease (including rheumatic heart disease), qualify for TDIU (Total Disability Individual Unemployability)?
+Can Valvular heart disease (including rheumatic heart disease), qualify for TDIU?

-What evidence do I need to establish service connection for Valvular heart disease (including rheumatic heart disease),?
+What evidence supports a higher rating for Valvular heart disease (including rheumatic heart disease),?

-What is the C&P exam like for Valvular heart disease (including rheumatic heart disease),?
+What happens at the C&P exam for Valvular heart disease (including rheumatic heart disease),?

 Get a Personalized Rating Analysis